eye-division/jennyblyth/_gallery/day-bowman.md

   Talks 2.30 pm Saturday 25 November.&nbsp; The gallery will be open 10-5.**

-  In essence there is an alchemy of energy within Day Bowman's paintings that is invigorating yet poetic…. abstraction at its most exciting.
+  In&nbsp; essence there is an alchemy of energy within Day Bowman's paintings that is invigorating yet poetic…. abstraction at its most exciting.

+  #### Seaside Citadels

   #### 1 - 12 June 2021